Lawson Crouse: Arizona Coyotes

 On August 25, 2016, Crouse was traded (along with Dave Bolland) to the Arizona Coyotes for a conditional second-round pick in 2017 and a third-round pick in 2018.
 Following an impressive training camp and pre-season, Crouse made the Coyotes regular season roster.
 On October 15, Crouse made his NHL debut, as he was held off the score sheet in a 4–3 victory over the Philadelphia Flyers.
 On November 1, Crouse scored his first career NHL goal against Martin Jones of the San Jose Sharks in a 3–2 win.
 On January 31, Crouse recorded his first career multi-point game, earning two assists in a 3–2 loss to the Los Angeles Kings.
 Crouse finished his rookie season by appearing in 72 games, scoring 5 goals and 12 points.

 Crouse began the 2017–18 season with the Coyotes.
 However, after struggling during the early part of the season, Crouse was reassigned to the Coyotes' AHL affiliate, the Tucson Roadrunners.
 In Tucson, Crouse earned an assist in his first game, as the Roadrunners defeated the Iowa Wild 4–1 on October 27.
 On November 11, Crouse scored his first two goals of the season in a 4–1 win over the Bakersfield Condors.
 Later in the season, Crouse recorded his first career three point game in the AHL, scoring two goals and an assist in a 5–3 win against the San Diego Gulls.
 In 56 games with the Roadrunners, Crouse scored 15 goals and 32 points.
 In the playoffs, Crouse appeared in his first career AHL playoff game on April 19, earning an assist in a 4–2 win over the San Jose Barracuda.
 In game three of the series, on April 25, Crouse scored his first career AHL playoff goal against Antoine Bibeau of the Barracuda in a 6–0 Roadrunners victory.

 Crouse played the entire 2018–19 season with Arizona, appearing in 81 games, while scoring an NHL career high 11 goals and 25 points.
-Crouse also accumulated a team high in penalty minutes with 67.

-On June 2, 2019, Crouse, a restricted free agent, re-signed with the Coyotes on a 3-year, $4.6 million contract, worth an average annual value of $1.53 million.
+On June 2, 2019, Crouse, a restricted free agent, re-signed with the Coyotes on a three-year, $4.6 million contract.
+In the 2021–22 season, Crouse scored 20 goals and 34 points in 65 games with the Coyotes.
+On August 8, 2022, he re-signed with Arizona to a five-year $21.5 million contract.
+Crouse was named an alternate captain of the Coyotes during the 2022–23 season.

+Utah Hockey Club/Mammoth

+Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Mammoth; as a result, Crouse became a member of the Utah team.

+Crouse was named an associate/alternate captain for the team before the inaugural season, a title he has held since then.